HOSTED-POWER/docs-turbostack-app/TurboStack Platform/Hosts/advancedtab.md

 ### OS Extra Packages

 A non-exhaustive **list of packages** available for **automated installation**.
-Please note this list is not complete, and more options are available when using source YAML mode!
-More info on editing YAML can be found [here](yaml.md)
+Please note this list only includes some of the more common packages!
+More info on installing packages, including ones not available in this list, can be found [here](../../Configuration/install_packages.md).

 ### Maintenance Window